 The majority of number 1 singles so far have been a bit on the serious side, with maudlin ballads often ruling the roost.
-Finally, after Frankie Laine’s I Believe‘s final three-week stint at the top (making a record-breaking total of eighteen), cheeky chap Guy Mitchell was back.
+Finally, after Frankie Laine’s I Believe‘s final three-week stint at the top (making a record-breaking total of 18), cheeky chap Guy Mitchell was back.
 Thankfully, this time he’s avoiding the slight racism of She Wears Red Feathers, too.

 Bob Merrill, one of the era’s chief hitmakers, totted up a third number 1 songwriting credit here, after also being responsible for Mitchell’s She Wears Red Feathers and Lita Roza’s (How Much is) That Doggie in the Window?.
 With producing supremo Mitch Mitchell also back on board, Look at That Girl went to number 1 on 11 September and stayed there for an impressive six weeks.